Caffeine Cutoff Calculator

 How caffeine affects sleep

 Caffeine works by blocking adenosine receptors in the brain.
-Adenosine is a chemical that accumulates while you're awake, gradually increasing sleep pressure — the feeling of growing tiredness across the day.
+Adenosine is a chemical that accumulates while you're awake, gradually increasing sleep pressure, the feeling of growing tiredness across the day.
 Caffeine doesn't eliminate adenosine; it blocks the receptors that detect it, masking the signal.
 When caffeine clears, adenosine floods back in.

 This mechanism explains why caffeine impairs sleep even when it doesn't prevent you from falling asleep.
-A 2013 study by Drake et al. at the Henry Ford Sleep Disorders and Research Center found that caffeine consumed 6 hours before bedtime reduced total sleep by more than 1 hour — measurable on objective polysomnography — even though participants reported feeling they slept normally.
+A 2013 study by Drake et al. at the Henry Ford Sleep Disorders and Research Center found that caffeine consumed 6 hours before bedtime reduced total sleep by more than 1 hour, measurable on objective polysomnography, even though participants reported feeling they slept normally.

 Caffeine specifically suppresses slow-wave deep sleep (N3).
-This is the most restorative sleep stage — critical for physical repair, immune function, growth hormone release, and long-term memory consolidation.
+This is the most restorative sleep stage, critical for physical repair, immune function, growth hormone release, and long-term memory consolidation.
 Having caffeine in your system at bedtime doesn't just make you sleep lighter; it shortchanges the sleep stage your body most needs.

 Caffeine is eliminated from the body through a predictable exponential decay process.
-Its half-life — the time for blood concentration to fall by half — is approximately 5–9 hours for most adults.
+Its half-life, the time for blood concentration to fall by half, is approximately 5–9 hours for most adults.
 At 7 hours (the average), you still have 50% of peak caffeine in your system after one half-life, 25% after two, and 12.5% after three.

 The decay curve in the calculator shows exactly how your caffeine level drops from the cutoff point through the next 12 hours.
 The dashed reference line marks the 25% target.
+If your last coffee is already behind you, switch the calculator to its second mode ("I just had coffee") and it runs the same math forward to show your earliest well-protected sleep time.

 Individual variation in caffeine metabolism